ChaseElander/ENGL460-Project/Scenes.md

 ## Speak To Your Date

+Description of your date's characteristics

 ## Speak to Seductress

+Description of Seductress's characteristics

 ## Speak to Host

+Description of Host's characteristics

 ## Hors d'eurves

+Your date leads you towards a waiter with food

 ## Kitchen

+you smell amazing things from the kitchen

 ## Dining Room

+servants are busy in the dining room, hustle & bustle

 ## Listen to Live Music